VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: VIoTGPT

 \subsection{Overview}

-VIoTGPT consists of three modules that collaborate to ensure practicality, as shown in Figure~\ref{fig:frame}.
+VIoTGPT consists of three components that collaborate to ensure practicality, as shown in Figure~\ref{fig:frame}.

 \textbf{Video Data as Knowledge Base.} In practical VIoT applications, videos at various locations are collected by a variety of smart devices in real time.
 The massive scale videos contain real-world observations and can serve as the information-rich knowledge base denoted as $\mathcal{K} =\left\{ K_1,K_2,\cdots ,K_n \right\}$, which provides a solid foundation for VIoTGPT.
-In this paper, for convenience, we use a knowledge base of videos with city-level locations, which can also be extended to more accurate spatio-temporal information.
+For convenience, we use a knowledge base of videos with city-level locations, which can also be extended to more various kinds of tags, such as accurate spatio-temporal information, environmental information, \etc.

-\textbf{Perceiving Models as Tool Set.} The perceiving algorithms for VIoT can be concluded as mainly three broad categories: human-centric, vehicle-centric, and event-related algorithms.
-Without loss of generality, we use 11 representative vision algorithms including face recognition, person re-identification, gait recognition, vehicle re-identification, license plate recognition, human pose estimation, human action recognition, crowd counting, scene recognition, fire and smoke detection, and violence detection, as the toolset denoted as $\mathcal{T} =\left\{T_1,T_2,\cdots,T_m \right\}$, to demonstrate the feasibility and functionality of VIoTGPT.
+\textbf{Perceiving Models as Tool Set.} We propose a hierarchical taxonomy of VIoT tools.
+The perceiving algorithms for VIoT can be concluded as mainly three primary categories: human-centric, vehicle-centric, and event-related algorithms.
+Each primary category can conclude a variety of secondary categories.
+Without loss of generality, we define the secondary categories by 11 representative vision algorithms including face recognition, person re-identification, gait recognition, vehicle re-identification, license plate recognition, human pose estimation, human action recognition, crowd counting, scene recognition, fire and smoke detection, and violence detection, as the toolset denoted as $\mathcal{T} =\left\{T_1,T_2,\cdots,T_m \right\}$, to demonstrate the feasibility and functionality of VIoTGPT.
 The agent can invoke one or several tools intelligently to accomplish the tasks, which will be detailed further in Section~\ref{sec:exp_setting}.